Tennessee Valley Authority

 Job Responsibilities:

-4. Develops and maintains effective working relationships with employees within TVA and external stakeholders including federal, state, and local law enforcement agencies and prosecutors.
+3. Develops and maintains relationships within TVA as well as with federal, state and local law enforcement agencies.

 Requirements vary based on position level.
 Special Agent I is an entry-level position with no experience required.
 Special Agent II, III, and Senior level positions require additional experience.